jlodom/note_planworld_engine/setup/readme.md

 20170406 - "Louisbourg" - Send Only Release Without Clients
 20180409 - "Loudon" - Fixed sendlist db query.
 Also make a note -- PHP 5.5 or later is required.
 Need to eliminate old JSON file and depedency.
 MAKE ANOTHER NOTE -- The NOTE Production Database contains invalid usernames.
 We filter for this in PW->getallusers, but in the future we should have a cleaner process to eliminate them.
 ALSO getallusers is part of scaffolding and the API userslocalGet call but it doesn't return all users now, just the local ones who are properly formatted.
+20191005 - "Gordon" - Interim Release to get watchlist and basic plan-handling functionality as well as other improvements out to potential programmers before testing is finished.
+Necessitated by some discussion of how blocklists will be implemented.

 _License_
 This release does not yet include proper attribution for authors (Seth Fitzsimmons, Baker Franke, Johnnie Odom et al) but it is licensed using the GPLv2 as the previous version was.
 Future releases will more properly note this.
+As of October 2019 this software uses HTML Purifier (  )

 _Introduction_
 Use these instructions to set up an independent test instance of the in-progress Planworld v3 code for testing and client development.
 It contains only a tiny portion of the full Planworld functionality, and the code is not as well-documented or cleaned up as it will be by release.
 The instructions are clear to me (jlodom00), but I deal with this sort of thing all the time so feel free to reach out ( jlodom00@alumni.amherst.edu ) if you need help.